Logone-et-Chari

 Logone-et-Chari is a department of Extreme-Nord Province in Cameroon.
 The department covers an area of 12,133 km^{2} and at the 2005 Census had a total population of 486,997.
 The capital of the department is at Kousséri.
-Most inhabitants of this department speak kotoko/Arab/.
+Most inhabitants of this department speak Chadian Arabic.

 Subdivisions

 The department is divided administratively into 10 communes and in turn into villages.